willstith/dsp/lessons/command_line/command_line_lecture.md

 This "changes directory" and makes the named directory our new working directory.

-> Question: How could we make sure that we moved?
 > pwd.
 It will show our current location ending in test_directory.

 Let's get a few special things out of the way as well for command line.
 When